snnjnn/cuesix/internal/reloader/functional.md

 # Reloader - Functional

-- Replace the real APISIX config with the validated temp file.
+- Replace the real APISIX config with the validated config from the mirror directory.
 - Trigger APISIX to reload configuration via its HTTP API.